gchq/gaffer-doc/docs/getting-started/advanced-guide/schema.md

 Schema mySchema = Schema.fromJson(Paths.get("path/to/schema.json"));
 ```

-While it's easiest to create Schemas objects using the JSON approach, you can create them directly from their component classes in Java.
+While it's easiest to create Schema objects using the JSON approach, you can create them directly from their component classes in Java.
 Constructing a Schema from scratch this way would be tedious, but you could use this to create your own solutions for Schema generation by building on these components.

 A Schema can be created using its `Builder()` method.
 [See Schema Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/store/schema/Schema.html).